ABOUT CHRISTIAN

 Self-portrait inside Robert Falcon Scott’s Discovery Hut, built in 1902, and used for the British Antarctic Expeditions in 1901, 1907 and 1910.
 Ross Sea, Antarctica.

-Christian Clauwers is a Fellow of The Explorers Club and an EU Climate Pact Ambassador.
+Christian Clauwers is a Fellow of The Explorers Club a European Union Climate Pact Ambassador and a co-founder and contributor of the Arctic World Archive.

 MISSION STATEMENT